albeego/deb-builder-action/README.md

 **Required** Target architecure for cross packaging, defaults to amd64

 ## Usage

-To build a deb package, you will need to include a debian folder in the `execution_path` directory of your project.
+To build a deb package, you will need to include a debian folder in the root of your repository.
+If you are targeting a sub module or single directory within your repo for your precedeeding build, point the `execution_path` at this target and place the debian folder in it.
 This should contain the following files:

 ### `control`
 There is a lot of information that is stored in the control file describing the package, you can see the documentation here: https://www.debian.org/doc/debian-policy/ch-controlfields.html As a starting point: